 In people with obesity, achieving and maintaining long-term weight loss can be challenging for many reasons, including because of the complex hormone signaling processes at play, even if they exercise and watch their diet.
 But metformin works best in tandem with lifestyle changes, regular exercise, and improved nutrition (19).

 Metformin for Weight Loss Dosage

 Metformin is available in different dosages and as an immediate-release and extended-release option.
 Patients usually start on a lower dose with the potential for an increase over time (19), but you should take the dose your doctor prescribes.

-Like any other drug, metformin can cause side effects while taking it.
-The most common are related to gastrointestinal upset, including nausea/vomiting and diarrhea (19).
+Like any other drug, there are potential side effects of metformin.
+The most common are gastrointestinal side effects, including nausea/vomiting and diarrhea (19).
 You may also experience:

 - unpleasant taste in mouth